anandaworldwide/ananda-library-chatbot/web/USER-LOGIN-TODO.md

   - Scope: site-scoped creation only (per-site Firestore)
   - Logistics: process for selecting administrators (criteria, approvers, timeline)

+1. Missing UUID on answers/question-answer pairs from database

+- Goal: Ensure every answer and question-answer record has an associated `uuid` for proper attribution and session binding.
+- To do:
+  - Add validation on read/write paths to require `uuid`.
+  - Create a backfill/migration script to populate missing `uuid` values (deterministic mapping when possible).
+  - Add monitoring to detect and alert on any future inserts without `uuid`.

 ## Prerequisites

 - [ ] Review existing auth code: `passwordUtils.ts`, `jwtUtils.ts`, `appRouterJwtUtils.ts`, `authMiddleware.ts`,